National Nutrition Month® 2025: Tips for Athletes

 During March we celebrate National Nutrition Month®.
 This month serves as a reminder of the importance of making informed food choices and developing positive eating and physical activity habits to promote a healthy lifestyle.

-Let’s take a look at seven ways athletes can make healthy choices this month to help achieve their sports nutrition goals and support their future health and well-being.
+Let’s take a look at seven ways athletes can make healthy choices this month to help achieve their sports nutrition goals.

 Tip #1: Plan Ahead